Ebomb09/CustomFighter/README.md

 Game assets are all found within the game folder, everything except executables are located here.

 ## `./data/clothing`
-The clothing, and base skin texture exist as base folders here.
+The clothing, and base skin texture exist as listing entry folders here.
 The only required clothing entry is `skin` other clothing entries are entirely optional and only used to customize characters in-game.

-*Note: file format is recommended to stay consistent all png, jpg, etc.
+*Note: File format is recommended to stay consistent all png, jpg, etc.

-*Note: Clothing is display scaled according the `skin` textures.
+*Note: Clothing is display and scaled according the `skin` textures.
 Clothing entries will scale so that the pixel location of the lower layers match up and centered properly.
 It is recommended to create textures with an overlay of the base skin texture to see how it lines up.